HomeDing/homeding.github.io/stories/story-weatherdisplay.md

    A detailed instruction can be found here: <https://github.com/esp8266/arduino-esp8266fs-plugin>

-4. Setup the board options for a NodeMCU 1.0 with 1MByte SPIFFS File System
+4. Setup the board options for a NodeMCU 1.0 with 1MByte reserved memory for the File System

 ![board options](/stories/arduino-boardoptions.png)